Mykola Tochytskyi: Biography

 Mykola Tochytskyi was born in Vinnytsia on 22 September 1967.

 He graduated from Uladiv High School in Uladivske.

 From 1985 to 1987, he served in the Soviet Army.

-In 1993, he graduated from the Kyiv State University, Taras Shevchenko, as a translator of French and English.
+In 1993, he graduated from the Taras Shevchenko National University of Kyiv, as a translator of French and English.
 From 1993 to 1995, he was an Attaché, a Third Secretary of the Department of Arms Control and Disarmament of the Ministry of Foreign Affairs of Ukraine.

 In 1995, he graduated from the Institute of International Relations at Kyiv State University, as an international lawyer, with the thesis of the "Legitimacy of the use of nuclear weapons".

 From 1995 to 1998, Tochytskyi was the Third, Second Secretary of the Embassy of Ukraine in Belgium, in combination with the works with Benelux, OPCW, NATO, and the European Union.
 He dealt with Ukraine's cooperation with NATO in the framework of the Partnership for Peace, the development of a Memorandum of Understanding on Civil Emergency Planning between the Ministry of Emergencies of Ukraine and NATO, and Ukraine's cooperation with the Organization for the Prohibition of Chemical and Biological Weapons (OPCW).

 From 1998 and 1999, he was promoted to the First Secretary of the Department of Nuclear Disarmament and Strategic Arms Limitation of the Department of Arms Control and Scientific and Technical Cooperation of the Ministry of Foreign Affairs of Ukraine.
 He studied and graduated from the Geneva Center for Security Policy in 1999.

 From 1999 to 2000, he was the First Secretary of the OSCE Division and the Council of Europe of the European Integration Office of the Ministry of Foreign Affairs of Ukraine.

 From 2000 to 2001, he was an adviser to the NATO and European Security Division in the Policy and Security Department of the Ministry of Foreign Affairs of Ukraine, dealing with Euro-Atlantic security issues and the NATO Cooperation Program.

 From 2001 to 2003, he was an adviser to the Permanent Mission of Ukraine to the Council of Europe in Strasbourg, as his responsibilities included cooperation with the PACE, the Congress of Local and Regional Authorities of Europe, and the Venice Commission.

 From 2003 to 2004, he was the First Deputy, Director of the Cabinet of the Minister for Foreign Affairs of Ukraine.

 In 2004 to 2005, he was the head of the Consular Service Department of the Ministry of Foreign Affairs of Ukraine.

 In 2005 to 2008, Tochytskyi Consul General of Ukraine in San Francisco.

 From 2008 to 2010, he was the First Deputy, Head of the Main Service for International Cooperation of the Secretariat of the President of Ukraine.
 He participated in negotiations to free Faina from the captivity of pirates.